My Journey Begins

 With nothing else left for mom and I to do, we left the hospital, but to do what – carry on our lives as before?
 Not really, that is a process that would take time to filter through.
 For now, we were dealing with moments.

 It wasn’t until we were outside the hospital, that the suddenness and strangeness of the day suddenly took on a bigger picture.
 I began to notice the everyday traffic moving on the highway.
 People going about their business, chatting, laughing.
 I was confused.

-“I wanted to scream!
-My Dad has just died, how can you go about your business as if nothing has happened.
-This event has happened to me, our family, not them.
-I didn’t scream, I just swallowed it and crammed it back inside.
-Being British it was time to practice that stiff British upper lip or better still Stay Calm, Carry On and have a cup of tea!
+I just wanted to scream!
+“My Dad has just died” then thought, “how can they go about their business as if nothing has happened.”
+Of course, this event had happened to me, our family, not them.
+I didn’t scream, I just swallowed and crammed the feeling and emotion back inside.
+Being British, it was time to practice that stiff British upper lip; besides mum, I knew would have been mortified.

 I held tightly onto Mum’s arm as we crossed the parking lot to the car.
 I felt invisible to all those around us.
 We were alone and in shock.